MohdShadab999/MohdShadab999/README.md

 ### Hi there 👋
-I have gained good exposure to understand various aspects of Data Science through Masters program which has developed a great sense of confidence at a very personal level.
+Though i have found data science midway between my journey in construction since i took to pursue it i am getting passionate about it.I have gained good exposure to understand various aspects of Data Science through Masters program which has developed a great sense of confidence at a very personal level.
 Hence, I seek a challenging position in the area of Data Science, Machine Learning, Data Analysis & related fields where I can share my skills and expand my capabilities further in the pursuit of progressive career advancement.

 _________________________________________________________________________________________________________________________________________________________

-### Skills
+## Skills
 #### Python #Machine Learning #NLP #Numpy #Pandas #Matplotlib #Seaborn #Tableau #MySQL #MS Excel #Statistics #Beautiful Soup #Scikit learn

 ____________________________________________________________________________________________________________________________________________________________